code4sk/iamear/README.md

 Finally, to run the application, run the command "npm start".
 This will open the application on localhost.

+I have add few screenshots of the app in BASE directory also.

 In case any thing does not work, can mail me at "kapoorshubham098@gmail.com"